marcoguastalli/my_python/sqlite3_tables/README.md

                            created TEXT NOT NULL DEFAULT CURRENT_TIMESTAMP );
 * delete from prices
+-- return all the records
+select * from prices
+-- return all the records ordered select id,
+        source,
+        instrument,
+        amount,
+        created
+    from prices
-* select * from prices order by instrument, created DESC
+  order by source, instrument, created ASC
+-- return all the records for a specific source and instrument select id,
+        source,
+        instrument,
+        amount,
+        created
-* select * from prices
+    from prices
    where source='CDC'
-    and instrument = 'CRO_USDT'
+     and instrument = '1INCH_USDT'
+   order by source, instrument, created ASC
+-- return the number of records group by source, instrument select source,
+         instrument,
+         count(*)
+    from prices
+   group by source, instrument
    order by instrument, created DESC

-### variation.sqlite
-* CREATE TABLE IF NOT EXISTS variation ( id INTEGER PRIMARY KEY, source TEXT NOT NULL, variation TEXT NOT NULL, amount REAL NOT NULL DEFAULT 0, created TEXT NOT NULL DEFAULT CURRENT_TIMESTAMP );
-* delete from variation
+--